intersystems-ru/WorkflowAPI/README.md

-EnsembleWorkflow
+WorkflowAPI
 ==============
-Restful web API for InterSystems Data Platforms Workflow.
+Restful API for InterSystems Data Platforms Workflow.
 This is the latest version, previous projects are deprecated and should not be used in new projects.

 ## Installation
 1. Import and compile this [isc.wf.REST](https://raw.githubusercontent.com/intersystems-ru/WorkflowAPI/master/isc/wf/REST.cls).